ashapkin/ignite-trucks-manager/Chapter1.md

 Note, that in general Ignite cache can store any objects, since all it needs is just a plain byte array.
 And we haven't specified any serialization rules or additional logic explicitly.
 The Apache Ignite .NET can serialize our models into byte arrays using reflection.
 In case if large models with many fields or if there are some intensive computations involved, the default serialization might be a bottleneck.
 In those cases it's recommended to implement the `IBinarizable` interface and manually control what fields are being serialized and how.
 We will check that in upcoming chapters.

+### Summary

+Now we can install Ignite and use it in our project.
+We defined our Driver model and can store and retrieve it from a cache.
+Also we defined the DriverRepository abstraction to decouple a storage model.

+In the next chapter we will see how to integrate Apache Ignite with ASP.NET Core Web framework.